-Some of the causes of crush injuries on farms include:
+The causes of crush injuries on farms include:

 Tractors cause around 11 per cent of workplace deaths in Victoria.
 Human error is a major factor.
 Studies of tractor accidents show that, in most cases, at least one person performed an action that led directly to the injury or death.
-Safety suggestions include:

 - Make sure your tractor conforms to current Australian Safety Standards.